walton5511/wikiwikihk/docs/information/customized-coinshop.md

 - **Illusionist's Top Hat**
   - Damage dealt is increased by 4%.
   - There is a 3% chance of causing [Trickery].
+### ``Dracula's Costume``
+- **Dracula's Costume**
+  - Movement speed is increased by 1.
+  - Increases champion experience received by 10%.
+- **Dracula's Hat**
+  - Increases champion experience received by 5%.
+  - The effectiveness of recovery items is increased by 20%.

 ---